 We have announced plans to further expand our wind and solar power production in Russia.
-The plans are in line with Fortum's overall target of creating a gigawatt-scale wind and solar portfolio.
+The plans are in line with Fortum's overall target of creating a multi-gigawatt wind and solar portfolio.

 In January 2018 we added 35 MW of wind power to the Russian power market when our Ulyanovsk wind farm was listed in the registry of capacity.
 This power plant is Russia’s first wholesale market wind generation facility.